segmentio/segment-docs/src/connections/destinations/catalog/launchpad/index.md

 {% include components/actions-fields.html %}

-This destination is meant to work a standard Segment integration.
-We work with track, identify and group events to showcase launch performance and help you better understand your customers.
+Launchpad works with track, identify and group events to showcase launch performance and help you better understand your customers.